-Kuwait moves annual DC party to Trump's hotel
+Kuwait moves annual Washington party to Trump's hotel

 The Trump Organization is moving to remove thorny overseas relationships, canceling hotel licensing deals in Azerbaijan, neighboring Georgia and Brazil.

-Al-Sabah ridiculed the notion that he would choose the D.C. hotel to curry favor with the next administration.
+Al Sabah ridiculed the notion that he would choose the D.C. hotel to curry favor with the next administration.

 “We have very deep economic, military and cultural ties; we’ve had tens of thousands of American troops in our country,” he said, noting Kuwait’s basing of forces for U.S. operations in Afghanistan and to fight the Islamic State group.
 “You think a two-hour reception in a ballroom does that?”